 Rev. Adam Ricks

 Adam Ricks is the founding pastor of Connect United Methodist Church.
 Rev. Ricks has over 10 years of ministry experience in the United Methodist Church.
 Pastor Adam received his bachelors in religion degree from Oklahoma City University, and his Masters of Divinity at Perkins School of Theology at Southern Methodist University.
-Pastor Adam is happily married to his wife of 10 years and has a 2 year-old son and 3 year-old daughter that also keeps him busy.
+Pastor Adam has a 5 year-old son and 3 year-old daughter that also keeps him busy.
 Since June of 2010 pastor Adam has been working to establish Connect United Methodist Church.
 In September of 2011 the dream became a reality with the launch of Connect Church, and moving into our current building in November 2016.
 Pastor Adam’s story is below.

 I first experienced my call to ministry at the age of seventeen.
 After feeling called by God, I began to find the best place to acquire the training I needed to be an effective minister of God’s word.
 I found Oklahoma City University and studied religion.
 After graduating from OCU, I went on to earn my Master of Divinity degree from Perkins School of Theology at Southern Methodist University.
 During college at Oklahoma City University, I received the position as youth minister at Chandler First United Methodist Church.
 The church was wonderful and ready to do the work to grow a youth ministry program.
-During my time at Chandler, we were blown away by how God worked in the community.
+During my time at Chandler, I was blown away by how God worked in the community.
 We were able to grow a youth program from 6 teens to over 30 on an average Wednesday night.

 Matt Austin is Connect Church’s Associate pastor.
 Matt has been working at Connect since 2012 and is a great addition to our team.
 A graduate of Saint Paul School of Theology, Matt knows how to connect with youth and and children to help nurture their spiritual growth.